polca/premise/docs/methodology/electricity/photovoltaics.rst

 with distinct datasets.
 Country electricity datasets supply 1 kWh; the scenario transformation adjusts module area for installation efficiency while retaining the documented country technology recipes and yields.
-The 2026 core is selected only for ecoinvent 3.12 cut-off.
+The 2026 core is selected for all supported ecoinvent versions and system models.
+Premise applies its migration and consequential mapping data to link the inventories to the target database.

+Import audits cover ecoinvent 3.8–3.11 cut-off and consequential, and 3.12 consequential.
+The 3.8 imports have no unlinked technosphere exchanges but omit nine nitric-acid air emissions per import because the flow is unavailable in the 3.8 biosphere.
+The audited 3.9–3.11 and 3.12 consequential imports have no unlinked exchanges or ignored biosphere flows.
+Automatic inventory selection for older versions does not imply that their imports have been validated.

 .. figure:: /_static/process-diagrams/electricity-photovoltaics.svg
    :class: process-diagram